AlcoholRehabHelp Logo

 How Does Alcohol Affect Kidney Health?

-What is Considered Heavy Drinking?
+What is Heavy Drinking?

 A woman who drinks more than 7 standard drinks per week or a man who drinks more than 14 standard drinks per week is considered a heavy drinker.11